What’s it all about ?

 GA4 isn’t so much an update, but an entirely new way of doing analytics.
 It is set up to scale for the future, work in a cookie-less world, and pays more attention to privacy.
 For example, it will no longer store any IP addresses and it relies only on first-party cookies.

 As more and more people reject cookies these days, a lot of site visitor data is being missed in UA so things have to change in response to this.
 GA4 is designed to fill in the gaps using machine learning and other protocols to create reports, this is called “blended data”.
 It also resolves the issue of analytics SPAM showing up in your data and distorting your results by use of “secret keys”.

 The old familiar Universal Analytics uses measurements based on sessions and pageviews whereas GA4 uses a measurement model based on events and parameters.
 Every activity taken by a user will be counted as an “event” in GA4.
 Because of this, you won’t see the same reports you had in UA and there will also be fewer reports too.

 Because it is so different, there is generally no direct comparison between UA and GA4 data and values will differ anyway because they are calculated differently.
 Many of the reports and metrics you’re familiar with in UA have either been removed or replaced.
 Replicating some of the tasks you performed in Universal Analytics may not be possible.
-For example, GA4 doesn’t measure bounce rate at all and average pages per session is no longer measured.
+For example, GA4 doesn’t measure bounce rate at all [it does now – Oct 2022] and average pages per session is no longer measured.